-- Students should be properly dressed before entering the dining room. - Dining room supervisors, kitchen crew members, table leaders, and waiters assigned to that particular meal are permitted to get food before the bell at the salad, breakfast, or hot bar, but are not permitted to eat or drink before the blessing. - All other students should enter the dining hall and head directly to their assigned tables, where they should stand behind their chair until the blessing is given.
-After that, students should be seated. - After the blessing has been said and all are seated, no one, including the waiter, may be excused until the table checker has taken attendance at the table.
+- Students should be properly dressed before entering the dining room. - Dining room supervisors, kitchen crew members, table leaders, and waiters assigned to that particular meal are permitted to get food before the bell at the salad, breakfast, or hot bar, but are not permitted to eat or drink before the blessing. - All students should enter the dining hall through the appropriate entrance and head directly to their assigned dorm family tables, where they should sit with their masks on until the blessing is given and they are dismissed to go to the servery.
+The number of boys and/or faculty needs to be controlled at the servery to enable proper social distancing. - After the blessing has been said and all are seated, no one, including the waiter, may be excused until the table checker has taken attendance at the table.
 (The waiter may retrieve "the main" once the table is checked.) - With permission from an adult or table leader, two students per table may simultaneously go to the salad, breakfast, or hot bar after the table is checked. - A student who is late to a meal is expected to wait the meal for which he is tardy.
 If he is very late, he must wait two meals.
 Repeated lateness or lateness by the waiter will typically result in extra duties.
 If a student misses a meal without a valid reason, he is expected to wait the next three meals.
 A student is considered late if he is not standing at his place for the blessing.
 (If a student is sent back to his room to dress properly and is late, he must be the waiter.) - No students are allowed in the kitchen other than the kitchen crew members who have been assigned to that shift. - Good manners are expected at all times. - Students are not permitted to leave the dining room until they have been dismissed. - With the exception of a piece of fruit or the like, food, drink, and dining room utensils are not to be taken from the dining room. - After dismissal, waiters and table checkers remain to complete their jobs.
 All other students must exit the dining room. - Waiters may clear their tables before dismissal but may not spray, wipe, or set their tables until everyone is dismissed.
 Waiters should also wipe off chairs. - If waiters are to be absent from a meal, they must find a job substitute and submit the appropriate form.